mstksg/inCode/copy/entries/five-point-haskell-2.md

 static <T> String foo(T x)
 ```

-In java (and most other languages), this again could literally be anything.
+In Java (and most other languages), this again could literally be anything.
 You
 can serialize the object with `toString`, or you can get its class using
 `getClass`...